The Lord of the Rings: The Two Towers: Special effects

 Treebeard took between 28 and 48 hours per frame to render.
 For scenes where he interacts with Merry and Pippin, a 14-foot-tall puppet was built on a wheel.
-Weta took urethane moulds of tree bark and applied them to the sculpt of Treebeard to create his wooden skin.
-Dominic Monaghan and Billy Boyd sat on bicycle seats concealed into Treebeard's hands to avoid discomfort and were left alone on set sitting in the puppet's hands during breaks.
+Weta took polyurethane moulds of tree bark and applied them to the sculpt of Treebeard to create his wooden skin.
+Dominic Monaghan and Billy Boyd sat on bicycle seats concealed in Treebeard's hands to avoid discomfort and were left alone on set sitting in the puppet's hands during breaks.
 The puppet was shot against bluescreen.

-Score
+Music

 The musical score for The Two Towers was composed, orchestrated, and conducted by Howard Shore, who also composed the music for the other two films in the series.
-While the scores for its predecessor and sequel won the Academy Award for Best Score, the soundtrack for The Two Towers was not nominated.
-Initially there was confusion over the score's eligibility due to a new rule applying to sequels, but the academy did declare it eligible.
+The scores for its predecessor and sequel won Academy Awards for Best Score, but the soundtrack for The Two Towers was not nominated.
+Initially there was confusion over the score's eligibility due to a new rule applying to sequels, but the academy declared it eligible.

-The score features The London Philharmonic Orchestra, London Voices, The London Oratory School Schola and several vocal and instrumental soloists, including soprano Isabel Bayrakdarian, and Irish fiddler and violinist Dermot Crehan, who also performed on the Hardanger fiddle, which is used in this film in conjunction with the various Rohan themes.
+The music is performed by the London Philharmonic Orchestra, London Voices, the London Oratory School Schola and several vocal and instrumental soloists, including soprano Isabel Bayrakdarian and Irish fiddler and violinist Dermot Crehan, who also played the Hardanger fiddle, used in conjunction with the various Rohan themes.
+The soundtrack was recorded at Abbey Road Studios.